-- Satisfactory completion of 124 (or more) credits for a Bachelor's Degree; 90 credits for a Diploma; 62 (or more) credits for an Associate of Arts Degree; and 31 credits for the Music Evangelism Certificate.
-Special requirements for each program are listed by the department offering the degree. - A minimum overall grade point average of 2.0 ("C" average) is required for all degree, diploma or certificate candidates, except for the Education majors, who must earn a minimum 2.2 GPA.
-Social Work majors must earn a minimum 2.25 GPA. - For a person to receive a diploma, degree or certificate, 27 of the final 33 credits must be taken in residency at North Central University.

-- All students must meet faculty standards regarding Christian character and conduct.
-Conduct judged unworthy of the standards of Christian conduct at NCU will be deemed sufficient cause for removing a student's name from the annual graduation list. - All candidates for the Music Evangelism Certificate, Associate of Arts Degree, Diploma and Bachelor's Degree must file an Application for Graduation with the Registrar's Office the semester before their intended Commencement ceremony participation/last semester of attendance (See current NCU website for exact dates). - Students must meet the prescribed standards of assessment as established by the faculty. - All graduation requirements must be completed before a student may participate in Commencement activities or a degree awarded. - All Undergraduate students must successfully complete four semesters of required ministry involvement.
-See the Ministry and Volunteer Coordinator for specific information and for special rules for transfer and older students. - A student will receive a December graduation date if course work is completed in the fall semester.
+- Satisfactory completion of 124 (or more) credits for a Bachelor's Degree; 90 credits for a Diploma; 60 (or more) credits for an Associate of Arts Degree.
+Special requirements for each program are listed by the department offering the degree. - A minimum overall grade point average of 2.0 ("C" average) is required for all degree, diploma or certificate candidates, with the following exceptions: - Education majors must earn a minimum cumulative GPA of 2.2. - Social Work majors must earn a minimum cumulative 2.25 GPA with a minimum major core GPA of 2.5 for graduation. - For a person to receive a diploma, degree or certificate, 27 of the final 33 credits must be taken in residency at North Central University. - All students must meet faculty standards regarding Christian character and conduct.
+Conduct judged unworthy of the standards of Christian conduct at NCU will be deemed sufficient cause for removing a student's name from the annual graduation list. - All candidates for Associate of Arts Degree, Diploma and Bachelor's Degree must file an Application for Graduation with the Registrar's Office the semester before their intended Commencement ceremony participation/last semester of attendance (See current NCU website for exact dates). - Students must meet the prescribed standards of assessment as established by the faculty. - All graduation requirements must be completed before a student may participate in Commencement activities or a degree awarded. - A student will receive a December graduation date if course work is completed in the fall semester.
 The May graduation date exists for students completing their coursework in May.
 A student will receive a July or August graduation date if coursework is completed in the summer semester.
-All graduating students are encouraged to participate in the annual Commencement ceremonies. - A student is subject to the academic requirements of the catalog for the year in which enrollment first occurred.
-If a student changes majors or leaves the University and is later readmitted, the academic requirements that are in effect at the time of the change or readmission must be met. - Students may petition the Registrar's Office to participate in a Commencement ceremony with up to 6 credits left to complete after participation.
+All graduating students are encouraged to participate in Commencement ceremonies. - A student is subject to the academic requirements of the catalog for the year in which enrollment first occurred.
+If a student changes majors or leaves the University and is later readmitted, the academic requirements that are in effect at the time of the change or readmission must be met. - Students may petition the Registrar's Office to participate in the May Commencement ceremony with up to 6 credits left to complete after participation.
 Student must provide their graduation application, petition, and proof that they are taking steps towards completing their final requirements within the semester following participation.